-- Funny Background Event
+- Funny Background Event: Rather common, natch.

 - Gratuitous German: Usually spoken by large women.

 - Production Posse: A vast majority of his movies had starred not only Mel himself, but Madeline Khan, Gene Wilder (who came up for the original idea of Young Frankenstein), Harvey Korman, and Dom De Luise.
 Composer John Morris scored all of his movies except his last two.

 - Running Gag: All over the place, but a notable one is making some sort of reference to a previous film (such as the Mr. Rental in Spaceballs having copies of every Mel Brooks film released up to that point).
 Another, particularly in later films, is plugging fake sequels to the movie currently being watched.
 "Walk this way" is particularly popular, thanks to the numerous spins that can be put on it.

 - Visual Pun: My goodness!
 A shameless user.
 Radar, about to be JAMMED!